Model-independent dark matter detection with the Cherenkov Telescope Array Observatory: Model-Independent Signal Framework

 A graphical ``ternary plot'' representation of this distribution in the case of three components are shown in Fig.~\ref{fig:Dirichlet3}.
 The first row of plots shows the Dirichlet distribution when all the alpha values are equal to 1.
 This is a specific example of a symmetric Dirichlet distribution, where all the component alpha values are the same, describing the state of the probabilities on the various weights before receiving any information to constrain them.
 The reason they are seemingly biased towards zero is because if any single weight is large, this implies that the others must be smaller to compensate.
 One cannot have a uniform distribution on all the weights for $N\geq3$ as this would violate unitarity.
 The second row demonstrates what the Dirichlet prior can look like when we \textit{do} have prior information on the weights.
 If all of the alpha values are larger than one, the relative ratios of the alpha values is the mode of the distribution with the sum of the alpha values indicating the strength of the prior distribution (see section 22.1 in \cite{Gelman} for more info).\footnote{If one sets one of the alpha values below 1, one can see from Eq.~\ref{eq:Dirichlet_Dist} that the distribution becomes infinite at $w=0$ for this weight.
 This means that the distribution becomes ill-defined in addition to being an improper prior.
 The larger the sum of these values the smaller the variance about this mode.}

-In this work we employ three Dirichlet priors: a \textit{two}-component distribution for the relative fractions of the signal and backgrounds of the total number $\gamma$-ray events, a \textit{three}-component distribution for the different background components, and a \textit{seven}-component Dirichlet prior for the different annihilation ratios.
+In this work we employ four Dirichlet priors: a \textit{two}-component distribution for the relative fractions of the signal and backgrounds of the total number $\gamma$-ray events, a \textit{three} component distribution for the different background components, a \textit{two}-component distribution for the relative contributions of the localized backgrounds for inner (<1$^\circ$) and outer (>1$^\circ$) galactic radii , and a \textit{seven}-component Dirichlet prior for the different dark matter annihilation ratios.
 One can think of this framework creating a kind of tree structure as shown in Fig. \ref{fig:mixture_tree}, with each node representing the relative fraction of events that can be attributed to the next level of nodes.

 Formally,

 The likelihood is